Rust and Bone: Critical reception

 The film was screened at the 2012 Cannes Film Festival and received early positive critical reactions.
-Rotten Tomatoes gives the film a score of 82% based on 165 reviews, with a weighted average of 7.5/10.
+Rotten Tomatoes gives the film a score of 82% based on 167 reviews, with a weighted average of 7.5/10.
 The site's critical consensus states, "Surging on strong performances from Marion Cotillard and Matthias Schoenaerts, Rust and Bone is as vibrant and messily unpredictable as life itself."
 Metacritic gave the film a rating of 73/100, based on 39 reviews.

 HitFix praised Audiard "for the way he takes melodramatic convention and bends it to his own particular sensibility, delivering a powerful tale about the reminders we all carry of the pains that have formed us" and found Cotillard's work "incredible, nuanced and real."

 Peter Bradshaw of The Guardian gave the film a four-star rating out of five, writing Rust and Bone is "a passionate and moving love story which surges out of the screen like a flood tide" and "its candour and force are matched by the commitment and intelligence of its two leading players."

 Time's Mary Corliss found that the romance is "sometimes engrossing, sometimes exasperating" and that the cinematography recalls Kings Row and An Affair to Remember."
 Corliss also wrote, "Schoenaerts exudes masculinity that is both effortless and troubled" while "Cotillard demonstrates again her eerie ability to write complex feelings on her face, as if from the inside, without grandstanding her emotions" and added, "her strong, subtle performance is gloriously winning on its own."

-Michael Phillips of the Chicago Tribune, thought Schoenaerts' sensitive-brute instincts recall Marlon Brando and Tom Hardy.
+Michael Phillips of the Chicago Tribune thought Schoenaerts' sensitive-brute instincts recall Marlon Brando and Tom Hardy.

 Critic A. O. Scott of The New York Times called the film "a strong, emotionally replete experience, and also a tour de force of directorial button pushing."

-Roger Ebert, who did not review the film upon its original release, later added it to his "Great Films" series and gave four stars.
+Roger Ebert, who did not review the film upon its original release, later gave it four stars in February 2013 and said it was the latest title in his "Great Movies" collection.
+However, Ebert's illness and subsequent death in April 2013 prevented him from adding the film to the list.

+James Kaelan of MovieMaker wrote: "Besides Emmanuelle Riva in Amour and Isidora Simijonovic in Clip, I would argue strongly that no actress gave a better performance in 2012 than Cotillard in Rust and Bone, and it was a travesty she wasn't nominated for an Academy Award."

 Cate Blanchett wrote a review for Variety praising Marion Cotillard's performance in the film, describing it as "simply astonishing", stating that "Marion has created a character of nobility and candour, seamlessly melding herself into a world we could not have known without her.
 Her performance is as unexpected and as unsentimental and raw as the film itself."